Cloud Computing Connection Profiles

 EC2 Secret Key

-(AWS Key) Defines the secret access key for connection to AWS.
+(AWS Key) Defines the secret access key assigned to the account with the relevant permissions to the AWS service.

 IAM Role